-The large land grant included the entire western portion of Colfax County, New Mexico and the southern part of Las Animas County, Colorado.
+The large land grant included the entire western portion of Colfax County, New Mexico, and the southern part of Las Animas County, Colorado.
 Two times larger than the State of Rhode Island, the area included the towns of Cimarron, Springer, Raton, and Elizabethtown in New Mexico, as well as Segundo and other towns in Colorado.
-The area is surrounding by breathtaking mountain views, beckoning valleys, streams teeming with fish and hillsides alive with game.
+The area is surrounded by breathtaking mountain views, beckoning valleys, streams teeming with fish, and hillsides alive with game.

-The governor supported the grant thinking that Mexican settlers would fend off the encroaching foreigners from the United States, as well as hostile Indians.
+The governor supported the grant, thinking that Mexican settlers would fend off the encroaching foreigners from the United States and hostile Indians.
 Two years later, another consideration was possibly revealed when Miranda and Beaubien conveyed a quarter interest in the grant to Governor Armijo.
-Another quarter was deeded to Taos merchant Charles Bent, in return for his promise to work on developing the grant.
-Whatever the reasons might have been, it took Armijo only three days after having received the grant application to approve it.
+Another quarter was deeded to Taos merchant Charles Bent in return for his promise to develop the grant.
+Whatever the reasons might have been, it took Armijo only three days after receiving the grant application to approve it.
 In 1843, after Armijo received his quarter interest, he approved an additional adjacent grant to Beaubien’s son, Narciso, and son-in-law, Stephen Louis Lee.

 In the same year, General Stephen Kearny led the US Army into the Mexican territory.
-Governor Armijo put in a brief appearance at the head of a ragtag militia defending Santa Fe but then fled in fear with Guadalupe Miranda to Chihuahua.
-After the invasion, New Mexico was incorporated as a territory but because of its isolation and the hostility of the Apache Indians, the area attracted few settlers.
-Unaffected by the US Army, Charles Beaubien stayed put, but his plans for developing the grant were ruined by the Taos Revolt in 1847 against the US invaders.
+Governor Armijo gave a brief appearance at the head of a ragtag militia defending Santa Fe but then fled in fear with Guadalupe Miranda to Chihuahua.
+After the invasion, New Mexico was incorporated as a territory, but because of its isolation and the hostility of the Apache Indians, the area attracted few settlers.
+Unaffected by the US Army, Charles Beaubien stayed put, but the Taos Revolt ruined his plans for developing the grant in 1847 against the United States invaders.
 He turned the management of the grant over to his son, Narciso.
-However, both Narciso and Beaubien’s son-in-law, Stephen Lee were killed in the Taos Revolt by a loose coalition of Indians and Mexican patriots.
-Also killed in the revolt was Charles Bent, who had been appointed by the US Army to be New Mexico’s civilian governor.
+However, both Narciso and Beaubien’s son-in-law, Stephen Lee, were killed in the Taos Revolt by a loose coalition of Indians and Mexican patriots.
+Also killed in the revolt was Charles Bent, who had been appointed by the U.S. Army to be New Mexico’s civilian governor.
 Beaubien inherited his son’s interest in the other grant.

-Finally, Lucien Maxwell settled down on the ranch and he and his wife eventually had four daughters and a son.
-Maxwell was said to have thought his son Peter was “worthless” because the boy did not share his interests and “wasted his time with worthless friends”.
-He favored his daughter Virginia, who he eventually named a small settlement after, but when she grew up and married someone that Maxwell didn’t approve of, he refused to even attend the wedding.
+Finally, Lucien Maxwell settled down on the ranch, and he and his wife eventually had four daughters and a son.
+Maxwell was said to have thought his son Peter was “worthless” because the boy did not share his interests and “wasted his time with worthless friends.”
+He favored his daughter Virginia, who he eventually named a small settlement after, but when she grew up and married someone Maxwell didn’t approve of, he refused even to attend the wedding.

 Meanwhile, in 1848 Beaubien purchased Stephen Lee’s interest from the administrator of his estate for $100.
 Having lost interest in developing the new area, he turned the project over to his son-in-law, Lucien Maxwell.
 Maxwell’s success would be astonishing.
-He lost no time in getting a herd of cattle established and increased the herds by setting up individual ranchers with their own cattle, who would then make payments on a share basis.
+He lost no time in getting a herd of cattle established and increased the herds by setting up individual ranchers with their own cattle, making payments on a share basis.

-He kept his best animals, continually upgrading the remaining stock, including cattle, horses, sheep and even a large goat ranch.
+He kept his best animals, continually upgrading the remaining stock, including cattle, horses, sheep, and a large goat ranch.
 His manager would be well known in later years as Buffalo Bill Cody.

 Kit Carson built a place only a few miles away.
 Rayado was the first settlement east of the Sangre de Cristo Mountains and became a stagecoach and wagon stop along the Santa Fe Trail.